Introduction: Why Most Workplaces Feel Chaotic (And How 5S Fixes It)

 👉 Clean the workplace regularly

 Shine focuses on maintaining cleanliness in the workplace.
 It is not just about cleaning, but also about inspecting equipment and identifying potential issues such as leaks, wear, or damage.
+A clean workplace improves safety, reduces downtime, and enhances employee morale.
+It also makes it easier to notice abnormalities or defects at an early stage.

 Example: